Skip Navigation

 Illustration of how Salesforce Essentials helps improve sales pipeline.
 Statistic: Customers report 38% sales productivity

-Remember: Sales is a Fluid Process
+A “Good Sales Pipeline” is a Process

 So be sure to take time each month to iron out what’s been working and what hasn’t.
 Where does your pipeline get clogged?
 Do you need to change up your tactics or teams?
 What feedback have you heard from customers about the process?
 Stay fluid and flexible to maximize your team, pipeline, and revenue.